frogman141/rosenfeld/README.md

 ### Local Enviroment Setup:
 Run the all of these commands in the following order:

-1) pip install -r requirements.txt
+1) Install Dependencies: pip install -r requirements.txt
-2) jupyter notebook
+2) Activate Jupyter Notebook: jupyter notebook